 It may seem intuitive to slow down as you try to weave out of traffic and onto the side of the road.
 However, the fact of the matter is that you don’t really have the luxury of time in an RV.
-According to Michelin Tires’ Safety Professionals, the best way to avoid disaster in the event of an RV tire blowout is to accelerate carefully.
+According to Evans Tires, the best way to avoid disaster in the event of an RV tire blowout is to accelerate carefully.
 Yes, that’s right: Hit the gas!
 Speeding your way to a safe place away from traffic will help you maintain control of your quickly deflating tires.

 You’ll know if you’ve had an RV blowout, too.
 If the front tire(s) lose air, the vehicle will droop.
 The drooping creates a sideways force which is very dangerous and could pull you into another lane.
 If you’re driving slowly to get off the road, it’ll be even harder to fight against that sideways pull.
 Your best bet is to wait until you’re clear and speed up to get off at the nearest exit or emergency lane.
 If it’s your back tires which blew out, you’d do the same thing – accelerate!
 Really, the only difference between front and back tires blowing out is that you don’t feel it as markedly when it’s the rear tires.
 It’s also a little harder to turn the steering wheel when the front tires blow out.

 What Kind of Damage Can a Blowout Do to My RV?